Allan Cup Hockey: History

-Major League Hockey gained its name in 2003.
-Since 1990, Major League Hockey was known as the Southwestern Senior "A" Hockey League.
-This league was created through a merger between the Central Senior "B" Hockey League, the Seaway-Cyclone Senior "B" Hockey League, and the Southern Ontario Senior "A" Hockey League.
-The formation of the Major League Hockey marked the first time since 1987 and the folding of the OHA Senior A Hockey League that the Ontario Hockey Association (OHA) has crowned a top level senior league.
-In 2005, the OHA also granted the Eastern Ontario Senior Hockey League the same status.
-Major League Hockey, despite its formation in 1990, has its roots scattered across a variety of leagues dating back as far as 1959.
+The league traces its history back to 1890.
 The first season of Ontario Hockey Association senior hockey was the 1890-91 season, for the Cosby Cup.
 Ottawa Hockey Club won the first ever Senior title defeating Toronto St. Georges 5–0.
 The first "Major" league came in 1929, known as the OHA Senior A Hockey League.
-The league lasted for fifty season, its teams winning 16 Allan Cups.
+The league lasted for fifty seasons, its teams winning 16 Allan Cups.
 The league was replaced by the Continental Senior A Hockey League in 1979.
 The Continental league was renamed the OHA Senior A Hockey League in 1980 and lasted until 1987.
 Teams of the Continental league won 4 Allan Cups.

+In 1990, the Southwestern Senior "A" Hockey League was incorporated through the merger between the Central Senior "B" Hockey League, the Seaway-Cyclone Senior "B" Hockey League, and the Southern Ontario Senior "A" Hockey League.

+It became Major League Hockey in 2003.
+The formation of the Major League Hockey marked the first time since 1987 and the folding of the OHA Senior A Hockey League that the Ontario Hockey Association (OHA) has crowned a top level senior league.
+In 2005, the OHA also granted the Eastern Ontario Senior Hockey League the same status.